A model-based restricted shapley value to measure the players' contribution to shot actions in football: The action-based xGA model

 The \textit{out-of-sample} $\widehat{xGA}$ is used to estimate $\upsilon$ using the $H_{S^*}$ actions that have not been observed but are $compatible$, i.e. unobserved $S^* = [(S\cup \{i\}) \backslash \{i\}]$:

+In this equation, we do not have a summation because this worth is estimated on just one fictitious action.
+Consider the coalition $S^* = [(S\cup \{i\})]$, the value of the features are the same for the corresponding $S^*$, except for the player performance index and the number of players, which are computed on the new set of players.
 Note that the superscripts $in$ and $out$ are used to indicate the in-sample and out-of-sample estimates of the xGA, respectively.
 In other terms, the $quality$ of the estimated worth function in Equations \ref{eq:worth1} and \ref{eq:worth2} rely to the performance of the models on the training set, and the $quality$ of the estimated worth function in Equation \ref{eq:worth3} rely to the performance of the models on the test set.
 For this reason, is essential that the models correctly predicts the outcome on the test set.
 To check this issue and considering that scoring a goal in football is a rare event (about $10\%$), the approach of Cefis and Carpita \cite{cefis2025accuracy} based on the classification threshold according to the prevalence of the minority class \cite{cavus2022explainable} is used.
 Within this framework, model performance is evaluated on the test set using both traditional classification metrics, namely precision (fraction of labels classified as positive that are true positive), sensitivity or recall (proportion of true positive that are correctly classified), F1 (harmonic mean between precision and recall), specificity (proportion of true negatives that are correctly classified), Area Under the Curve (AUC), and with other metrics suitable for imbalanced data \cite{cavus2022explainable}, namely Mathews Correlation Coefficient (MCC) \cite{chicco2020advantages} and the Brier score (mean squared difference between the observed binary outcome and the predicted probability) \cite{glenn1950verification}.